 Larke La Pass (5,160 m): The most elevated point of the journey, offering breathtaking views of Himlung Himal, Cheo Himal, and Annapurna II.

-Descent to Bimtang and Dharapani: The path blended with the Annapurna Circuit for a brief extent, some time recently ending.
+Descent to Bimtang and Dharapani: The path blended with the Annapurna Circuit for a brief extent, sometime recently ending.

 Why It’s Special